 In other cases, where the dispute is over who is at fault, a traffic-safety expert may be brought in to demonstrate to the jury that one party is more at fault than the other.
 Expert witnesses can play an integral role in the car accident court process.

 If you are considering going to court for a car accident settlement, don’t go without legal advice.
-Contact Bensinger Law today.
+Contact Bensinger Legal Services today.
 Because going to court is such a large investment of time and money, you likely have many questions about the car accident court process.
-Aaron Bensinger has extensive experience successfully litigating Ohio car accident claims.
+Ohio car accident lawyer Aaron Bensinger has extensive experience successfully litigating Ohio car accident claims.

-At Bensinger Law, we are here to help.
+At Bensinger Legal Services, we are here to help.
 We will listen to your story, answer your questions thoroughly and compassionately, and craft a legal strategy that meets your case’s specific needs.
+To schedule a consultation with our team, call us at (419) 455-1410 or fill out our online contact form.